Whiskers and Tails works hard to help low to no income companion animals at home

 In 1998 founder ReGina Edmondson returned to the town that she grew up in to be close to her bedridden mother.
 The area near the house was inundated with hundreds of stray and feral cats and dogs.
 She did her best to try to find a humane group or organization that would come to the area and help to get this inhumane situation under control.

 After months of trying and getting no response, she decided to take matters into her own hands.
 Help was not coming so, she rolled up her sleeves, grabbed her son and her husband and went to work.
 She began the framework that would turn out to be Whiskers and Tails right then and there.
 She borrowed some traps and made some traps and bought canned food and started humanely trapping as many stray animals as her car would hold.
 She tucked what little money that she had in her pocket and started transporting these cats to her own personal vet to have them tested for communicable diseases, given their shots for the first time ever and have them spayed and neutered.

 By September 1999 ReGina and her family had helped more than a 1,000 animals and Whiskers and Tails was no longer just an outline in a notebook.
 It was a real non-profit organization.
 To date Whiskers and Tails has helped just over 4,123 animals and approximately 3,200 humans

 ReGina's Mother lost her fight against emphysema in June of 2003.
-ReGina is still in the same place where Whiskers and Tails was started almost twenty years ago .
+ReGina is still in the same place where Whiskers and Tails was started over twenty years ago .

 A Message from